Logo

 Anya Gair

-A joint borrower sole proprietor mortgage is a way to increase the amount you can borrow by adding a friend or family member's income to your mortgage application.
+A Joint Borrower Sole Proprietor Mortgage is a way to increase the amount you can borrow by adding a friend or family member's income to your mortgage application.

 In this guide

-With property prices soaring, and half the number of first-time buyers there were versus 20-years ago, a joint borrower sole proprietor mortgage is a great solution for would-be buyers.
+With half the number of first-time buyers there were versus 20-years ago, a Joint Borrower Sole Proprietor mortgage is a great solution for would-be buyers.

-See if you're eligible for a Joint Borrower Sole Proprietor mortgage today
+See if you're eligible today in minutes

-Create a free Tembo plan to see if you qualify for a JBSP mortgage, as well as over 15 other specialist buying schemes.
-It takes 10 minutes to complete, and there's no credit check involved.
-At the end, you'll get your own personalised recommendation.
+Create a free Tembo plan to see if you qualify for a Joint Borrower Sole Proprietor mortgage, as well as other specialist buying schemes.
+At the end, you'll get your own personalised mortgage recommendation showing all the ways you could buy sooner, or boost your budget.

 Get started

-What is a joint borrower sole proprietor mortgage?
+What is a Joint Borrower Sole Proprietor mortgage?

 You might also like: Buying a house on your own: How to do it and is it right for you?

-Pros and cons of a Joint Borrower Sole Proprietor mortgage
+Pros and cons of JBSP mortgages

 Pros